cloudify-cosmo/docs.getcloudify.org/content/manager/high-availability-clusters.md

 2. Boostrap three Cloudify Managers with the upgraded version.
 3. Restore the snapshot to one of the Cloudify Manager instances.
 4. Run `cluster start` on the Manager with the restored snapshot, to designate this Cloudify Manager instance as the active Manager.
-5. Run `cluster join` on the two other bootstrapped Cloudify Manager instances to designate them as hot standbys.
+5. Run `cluster join` on the two other installed Cloudify Manager instances to designate them as hot standbys.

 **Upgrading via Snapshot Restore on an Existing VM**<br>
-In this process you teardown the active Cloudify Manager and bootstrap a new one on the same VM.
+In this process you teardown the active Cloudify Manager and install a new one on the same VM.
 You create new VMs for the Cloudify Managers that will become the hot standbys in the cluster.

 1. Create a snapshot of the active Cloudify Manager.
 2. Perform a [teardown]({{< relref "cli/teardown.md" >}}) on the active Cloudify Manager machine.